My Approach and Mission Statement

-The identity of every single child is not only shaped by her brain but by the collective whole of all her muscles, nerves and organs.
+The identity of every single child is not only shaped by their brain but by the collective whole of all their muscles, nerves and organs.

 A child’s body is the part most exposed to collecting experiences, feeling self-awareness, and sharing knowledge.
 For the large majority of adults the body is the most intimate, protected, but also widely underestimated and least respected possession they have.
 Acknowledging that the body is the protagonist of children’s innate learning method radically reframes perspectives and approaches on the meaning of pedagogy, education, and early learning.

 I engage adults in discovering a complementary perspective on the body, which is what children have and use to learn.

 Reconnecting educators (adults) with young students (children) is the essential step in giving education the impulse to move forward and organically develop in the new Century.

 My Work with Clients, Inspired by Children

 - We experiment and try things out practically, hands-on, as children do.
 Enjoyment is key.

 - We then work together to understand the results, through a guided process of reflection and embodied cognition.

 - Finally, we evaluate the implications and how to apply what we have created.

 Every mistake is an open invitation to try things out again, to reflect and analyze, to implement and evaluate.
 This is what stops learning from fossilizing.
 I also adore problems!
 Have you ever tried to enjoy a problem?